 Maintenance of your skis or touring skis

-Daily maintenance during use
+Daily maintenance when used

 If you want your (touring) skis to last as long as possible, make sure to dry them thoroughly after each use.
 Ideally, dry the skis with a cloth first, then allow them to air dry.
 This prevents rust on the edges and keeps them sharp for longer period of time.